Billy Ripken: 1989 baseball card

 Detail on Billy Ripken's 1989 baseball card.

 In 1989, Ripken's Fleer card showed him holding a bat with the expletive "FUCK FACE" written in plain view on the knob of the bat.
-Fleer subsequently rushed to correct the error, and in their haste, released versions in which the text was scrawled over with a marker, whited out with correction fluid, and also airbrushed.
+Fleer subsequently rushed to correct the error and, in their haste, released versions in which the text was scrawled over with a marker, whited out with correction fluid, and also airbrushed.
 On the final, corrected version, Fleer obscured the offensive words with a black box (this was the version included in all factory sets).
 Both the original card and many of the corrected versions have become collector's items as a result.
 There are at least ten different variations of this card.
 Once news got out, the original card's price went up to several hundred dollars.

 Years later, Ripken admitted to having written the expletive on the bat; however, he claimed he did it to distinguish it as a batting practice bat, and did not intend to use it for the card.
 He went on to say, "I can't believe the people at Fleer couldn't catch that.
 I mean, they certainly have to have enough proofreaders to see it.
 I think not only did they see it, they enhanced it.
 That writing on that bat is way too clear.
 I don't write that neat.
 I think they knew that once they saw it, they could use the card to create an awful lot of stir."
 Some collectors list the card as the "Rick Face" card, as they claim that the proximity between the letters appears to make the word "FUCK" look similar to "RICK".

 Texas Rangers (1993–1994)

 The Texas Rangers signed Ripken in 1993 to play second base after Jeff Frye severely injured his knee.
 He began the season as their second baseman, but after batting .204 to open the year, he lost the role in May to Doug Strange.
 On June 4, he returned to the starting lineup at shortstop.
-However, he suffered a pulled left hamstring on June 20, an injury which would keep him out for the rest of the season except for a few games in September.
+He suffered a pulled left hamstring on June 20, however, an injury that kept him out for the rest of the season except for a few games in September.
 In 50 games, he batted what would be a career-low .189, with 25 hits, four extra-base hits (all doubles), and 11 RBI.
 Ripken became a free agent after the season but re-signed with the Rangers on December 18.
-He batted .309 for them but was used sparingly as a utility player, making only 32 appearances.
+He batted .309 for them but was used sparingly as a utility player, making 32 appearances.
 After the season, he again became a free agent.